plerk/legacy-Alien-Libarchive/README.md

 ### from source install

-A C compiler and any prerequisites for libarchive.
+A C compiler and any prerequisites for building libarchive.

 # METHODS